 Eagle tool handles not only images but all your media files be it vectors, icons, fonts, or even video and audio files.
 Irrespective of the file format, you can add media files and manage them easily.

-Apart from the major features mentioned above, the Eagle image management tool also has many unique features that include:
+Apart from the major features mentioned above, the Eagle online application also has many unique features that include:

 - Password protection